-Looking forward to Saturday’s preseason finale to get you interested for the sports betting market opening, the current line on DraftKings Sportsbook Arizona, BetMGM Arizona, Unibet Arizona, FanDuel Sportsbook Arizona, PointsBet Arizona Sportsbook and BetRivers Arizona has the Cardinals as a 3.5-point underdog.
+Looking forward to Saturday’s preseason finale to get you interested for the sports betting market opening, the current line on DraftKings Sportsbook Arizona, BetMGM Arizona, Unibet Arizona, FanDuel Arizona, PointsBet Arizona and BetRivers Arizona has the Cardinals as a 3.5-point underdog.

 Of those five, BetMGM, Unibet and FanDuel have the over/under for Saturday’s game at 34.5, while DraftKings and PointsBet have the number at 34.

 The Cardinals-Saints showdown can be seen on Channel 12 (KPNX) locally, while KTTU and KMSB in Tucson and KOAT in Albuquerque will also show the game in those markets.

 Murray watch enters its third week, as the dynamic quarterback has played one series in the Cardinals’ two preseason games to date.

 Murray is coming off an electric sophomore season, throwing for 3,971 yards and 26 touchdowns, while rushing for a career-high 819 yards and 11 touchdowns.

 Aside from Murray, it’ll be interesting to see which receivers are targeted on Saturday night, a week after second-year wideout Greg Dortch led all Cardinals in receptions (three) and receiving yards (44).